Before being able to find the cost to pack wheel bearings on a trailer, it is important to know what exactly a wheel bearing is.

 Doing It Yourself

-Most RV users have come upon scenes where trailers are stuck on the edge of the road with a wheel up.
-If this is something you would like to avoid, then you should check your wheel bearings.
+Most RV users have encountered scenes where trailers are stuck on the road’s edge with a wheel up.
+If you would like to avoid this, you should check your wheel bearings.
 Doing this can save you from paying a fortune on repairs

 What you will need: